SteveSandersonMS/dotnet-ai-workshop/instructions/9_AgenticCorrectiveRag.md

     You are to provide two scores:

     1. Score the relevance of <context> to <question>.
         Does <context> contain information that may answer <question>?

     Each score comes with a short justification, and must be one of the following labels:
         * Awful: it's completely unrelated to the target or contradicts it
         * Poor: it misses essential information from the target
         * Good: it includes the main information from the target, but misses smaller details
         * Perfect: it includes all important information from the target and does not contradict it

     Respond as JSON object of the form {
         "ContextRelevance": { "Justification": string, "ScoreLabel": string }, }
-    """, useNativeJsonSchema: true, cancellationToken: cancellationToken);
+    """, cancellationToken: cancellationToken);

     if (response.TryGetResult(out var score) && score.Populated)
     {